 In recent years, immunotherapy has emerged as an effective treatment strategy, and nanoparticle-mediated biotherapy has been reported to synergize with immunotherapy to improve response rates, resulting in better clinical outcomes (Zhang and Zhang, 2020).
 PEVs are attractive due to their unique advantages and therapeutic potential, especially in regulating immune responses to fight diseases.
 Therefore, future in-depth investigation needs to be undertaken to solve the above problems and apply them to biotherapeutics.

-291 Conflicts of interest
+Conflicts of Interest

-- 292 The authors declare that they have no conflict of interest. - 293
+The authors declare no potential conflicts of interest.